casangi/casadocs/docs/_files/casa-fundamentals/the-measurement-equation-calibration.rst

         thus better isolating them.
-This idea is a generalization of the traditional concept of self-calibration, where initial imaging of the target source supplies the visibility model for a re-solve of the gain calibration ($G$ or $T$).
+This idea is a generalization of the traditional concept of self-calibration, where initial imaging of the target source supplies the visibility model for a re-solve of the gain calibration (G\ :math:`G` or T\ :math:`T`).
         Iteration tends toward convergence to a statistically optimal image.
 In general, the quality of each calibration and of the source model are mutually dependent.
 In principle, as long as the solution for any calibration component (or the source model itself) is likely to improve substantially through the use of new information (provided by other improved solutions), it is worthwhile to continue this process.
       | In practice, these concepts motivate certain patterns of
         calibration for different types of observation, and the **calibrater** tool in CASA is designed to accommodate these patterns in a general and flexible manner.
 For a spectral line total intensity observation, the pattern is usually:

       #.
-Solve for $G$ on the bandpass calibrator
+Solve for G\ :math:`G` on the bandpass calibrator
       #.
-Solve for $B$ on the bandpass calibrator, using $G$
+Solve for B\ :math:`B` on the bandpass calibrator, using
+         G\ :math:`G`
       #.
-Solve for $G$ on the primary gain (near-target) and flux
+Solve for G\ :math:`G` on the primary gain (near-target) and
-         density calibrators, using $B$ solutions just obtained
+         flux density calibrators, using B\ :math:`B` solutions just obtained
       #.
-Scale $G$ solutions for the primary gain calibrator according
+Scale G\ :math:`G` solutions for the primary gain calibrator
-         to the flux density calibrator solutions
+         according to the flux density calibrator solutions
       #.
-Apply $G$ and $B$ solutions to the target data
+Apply G\ :math:`G` and B\ :math:`B` solutions to the target
+         data
       #.
 Image the calibrated target data

       If opacity and gain curve information are relevant and available,